Updated on: 17 Jan 2020.

 Q- Does 80TTA deduction allowed on Sweep account?

-Ans – Section 80TTA provides a deduction of Rs 10,000 on interest income on the saving account interest.
-Interest is earned on FD in a case of auto sweep account.
+Ans – Section 80TTA provides a deduction of Rs 10,000 on interest income on the savings account interest.
+Interest is earned on FD in a case of an auto sweep account.
 So 80TTA deduction is not allowed.

 Q- Can FD interest be less than Saving account interest?

 Ans – Suppose an FD was opened through the auto-sweep facility for 1 year @ 7% p.a.
 However, the FD had to be broken after just 20 days.
-You will get the interest applicable for a 20 day FD, which says 4.50%.
-If the bank charges a penalty of 1%, you will get only 3.50% which is less than 4% (saving account interest).
+You will get the interest applicable for a 20 day FD, which says 4.25%.
+If the bank charges a penalty of 1%, you will get only 3.25% which is less than saving account interest which is around 3.5% to 4%.

-Now, after reading everything about sweep account only you can decide whether sweep account will prove beneficial for you or not.
+Now, after reading everything about the sweep account only, you can decide whether a sweep account will prove beneficial for you or not.